Donnie Nelson: Dallas Mavericks

-The key pieces of the current Mavericks roster were once again assembled through impressive trades and Draft night success orchestrated by Nelson.
-The promising young core of the team features 2018 All-Star Kristaps Porziņģis, acquired in a 2019 trade-deadline deal with the New York Knicks.

-As well as sophomore sensation Luka Dončić, the nearly unanimous 2019 Rookie of the Year, acquired through a draft-night trade with the Atlanta Hawks.
-Nelson has the Mavericks well-positioned for success and a rapid rebuild with two young cornerstones following the retirement of Mavericks legend Dirk Nowitzki.
+Key pieces of the modern Mavericks roster were once again assembled through impressive trades and Draft night success orchestrated by Nelson.
+A promising young core of the team came together when 2018 All-Star Kristaps Porziņģis was acquired in a 2019 trade-deadline deal with the New York Knicks.
+He was paired with fast-rising sensation Luka Dončić, the nearly unanimous 2019 Rookie of the Year, acquired through a draft-night trade with the Atlanta Hawks in 2018.
+Jalen Brunson was also selected by Nelson with the 33rd pick of the 2018 Draft.
+Nelson's 2018 Draft selections of both Doncic and Brunson has been called one of the greatest drafts in NBA history.
+Porzingis (trade), Brunson (free agency), and Doncic (trade) all departed Dallas under new leadership, after Nelson's tenure with the Mavericks ended.
+Porzingis went on to become an NBA Champion as the Boston Celtic's starting center (defeating Dallas), Brunson is a two-time All-Star and All-NBA 2nd Team selection with the New York Knicks, and Doncic has become a global superstar after posting 5 All-NBA 1st Team seasons by the age of 25, which is the second most in NBA history behind LeBron James.

-Nelson has earned a reputation in basketball as arguably the greatest international scout of all time considering his groundbreaking involvement in Eastern Europe (Marčiulionis) and China (Zhizhi) combined with his role in acquiring future MVP's Steve Nash (Canada) and Dirk Nowitzki (Germany), All-Star Porziņģis (Latvia), and Rookie of the Year Luka Dončić (Slovenia).
+Nelson has earned a reputation in basketball as arguably the greatest international scout of all-time considering his groundbreaking involvement in Eastern Europe (Marčiulionis) and China (Wang) combined with his role in acquiring future MVPs Steve Nash (Canada) and Dirk Nowitzki (Germany), All-Star Kristaps Porziņģis (Latvia), and five-time All-Star Luka Dončić (Slovenia).
 He also famously advocated for the Mavericks to draft future MVP Giannis Antetokounmpo (Greece) in 2013, only to be rebuffed by owner Mark Cuban.

-Nelson also served as an assistant coach in 2000, when Mark Cuban purchased the team and was an interim coach filling in for his father on multiple occasions between 2000 and 2002.

 As the Mavericks established an NBA G League (D-League) team in Frisco, Texas, a suburb north of Dallas, Nelson was named co-owner.
 The Texas Legends began to play in the 2010–11 season, and became the first male professional team coached by a woman, Nancy Lieberman.

 In 2020, Nelson finished in 8th place for the Executive of the Year Award.

+Nelson and the Mavericks "mutually agreed to part ways" on June 16, 2021, ending Nelson's 24-year tenure with the franchise.